SEO Keywords for Coach Websites to Increase Search Engine Traffic

 - your location

-After I wrote this article, I remembered another 8th keyword source for traffic to your coaching website as well as this bigger picture content-strategy to get coaching clients online using your newfound keywords.
+After I wrote this article, I remembered another 8th keyword source for traffic to your coaching website and this bigger picture content-strategy to get coaching clients online using your newfound keywords.

 Thanks Kenn, great article, I hadn’t thought much about using particular key words, so good to read about this.